 The Korean War was an "international civil war" reflecting the tragic fate and historic grievances of the Korean people.
-Indeed, it brought about the regretable result of a divided Korea on the one hand, and dictated the international environment in postwar Asia on the other.
-That is why one scholar (Seizaburō Shinobul) speaks of "the Korean War as an epoch-making point in modern history".
+On the one hand, it resulted in a regrettably divided Korea; on the other, it dictated the international environment in postwar Asia.
+For this reason, one scholar (Seizaburō Shinobu) terms it "an epoch-making point in modern history".

-The entire course of the Korean War from outbreak to truce was a spectacular one incorporating all conceivable elements of international politics both as an internal affair on the Korean Peninsula and as an international drama involving complex relations among all of the powers that participated directly or indirectly in it.
-At the same time, the war was full of mysteries on which there have been an amazingly wide variety of conflicting theories and evaluations.
-As such, the Korean War can be said to reflect the ailing condition of the times.
+\ From outbreak to truce, the entire course of the Korean War was a spectacular one.
+Both as an internal affair on the Korean Peninsula and as an international drama involving complex relations among all the powers that participated directly or indirectly in it, it incorporated all conceivable elements of international politics.
+At the same time, the war was full of mysteries which have given rise to an amazing variety of conflicting theories and evaluations.
+Indeed, the Korean War can be said to reflect the ailing condition of the times.

-During the quarter century that has elapsed since then, however, the pathological condition has gradually been analyzed, and the basic framework of the events have become more or less discernible in the context of history.
-As more and more full-scale studies have been undertaken by researchers in international politics and international relations, growing accumulation of tangible results has been produced.
-At the same time, regarding the conventionally hidden area of developments in the Soviet Union and China, occasional glimpses about the war have been gained through the accusations Moscow and Peking have been hurling at each other in their current wrangle.
+During the quarter century that has elapsed since then, the aetiology of the war has gradually been analysed, and the basic framework of events has become more or less discernible in the context of history.
+As more and more full-scale studies have been undertaken by researchers in international politics and international relations, tangible results have accumulated.
+At the same time, occasional glimpses of the conventionally hidden area of developments in the Soviet Union and China have been gained through the accusations Moscow and Peking have been hurling at each other in their current wrangle.